 If you are thinking about replacing your conservatory roof, please read this first.

 If something is too good to be true, it usually is.

 That’s why we’ve taken the time to help you understand potential pitfalls within the replacement roof process and make an informed decision.
 Good quality replacement roofs are often more expensive than cheaper ‘Clad over’ alternatives.
 In this post, we explain the differences and why they are worth paying for.

 What is a Clad over?

 A Clad over roof is often sold as a conservatory roof improvement for thermal reasons.
 It can take many forms but never involves removing the old structure.
 This is not good practice because conservatory roofs are only engineered for their original purpose.
-There are four different types of Clad over
+There are three different types of Clad over

 1. Internal Clad over: Adding an internal layer of insulation usually by attaching batons to the internal bars, packing with insulation and boarding over with plasterboard.